gabrielguerrero/ngrx-traits/README.md

 - effects
 - mutations

-Choosing actions and inspecting it, you will see a list of actions with `fetch`, `fetchSuccess`, `fetchFail`, and in selectors you will see `isLoading`, `selectAll`, `selectIds`.
+Choosing actions and inspecting it, you will see a list of actions with `loadEntities`, `loadEntitiesSuccess`, `loadEntitiesFail`, and in selectors you will see `isLoading`, `selectAll`, `selectIds`.
 I'll give a brief explanation of some of them, the rest can be seen in the docs of each trait.

-The most important ones you will see are the fetch actions.
+The most important ones you will see are the loadEntities actions.
 They are meant to be used to create an effect that will populate the state.
-These actions are also used by other entities related traits like filter, sort, pagination, to fetch data when needed.
+These actions are also used by other entities related traits like filter, sort, pagination, to loadEntities data when needed.
 Let's do one for our product list:

 It is advised to export the actions and selectors in the traits file, so we can use them in the effect.